rsolorio/SoloPlayerH/README.md

   - False by default, set by the user
 - primaryAlbumId
   - The album associated with the track
-- TODO: url, live, explicit, coverSongId, popularity
+- TODO: url, explicit, coverSongId, popularity

 ### Album table